erickallemeyn/roat/README.md

 podman build -t roat-image .
 ```

-2Use `play kube` to containerize, pod, and run the image
+2. Use `play kube` to containerize, pod, and run the image
 ```
 podman play kube roat-pod.yaml
 ```